eye-division/rosa-prod-site/_projects/gravity-fields-festival-2018.md

   A flowery feast of a festival in 2018 themed on Voyages of Discovery and the 250th anniversary of the sailing of HMS Endeavour with Captain Cook and Lincolnshire born Sir Joseph Banks.

+  Gravity Fields Festival is a biennial festival taking place in south Lincolnshire, in and around Grantham, where Sir Isaac Newton was born and brought up.
+It is a contemporary science and arts festival with large scale community participation in outdoor arts.

+  The festival is funded by South Kesteven District Council with support from Arts Council England, Heritage Lottery Fund and science grants.

+  Rosa Productions created the festival in 2012 on behalf of SKDC and has subsequently curated the biennial programme and produced the outdoor arts and science programme of evens.
 project_date: 2018-09-26 00:00:00
 project_to_date: 2018-09-30 00:00:00
 main_image_path: /uploads/Tightrope Gravity Fields-72.jpg